JohnMamais/arduino-darkroom-enlarger-timer/README.md

 # Arduino based Darkroom enlarger _(WIP)_

 Here you can find the code, electronics schematics and any 3d printing related to this project.

-This is based on a Nano type board but you can adapt it to use anything you have on hand.
+Here you can find the original proof of concept sketch on wokwi: https://wokwi.com/projects/437627156224860161 This is based on a Nano type board but you can adapt it to use anything you have on hand.

 ## Bill of Materials